MiraGeoscience/geoh5py/docs/content/geoh5_format/analyst/objects.rst

 **UUID : {202C5DB1-A56D-4004-9CAD-BAAFD8899406}**

-Object defined by 3D point locations (vertices).
+Object defined by vertices with fixed coordinates in a 3-D (x, y and z) Cartesian system.

 Datasets
 ^^^^^^^^